 PSI Environmental Concept

-PreambleThe Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland, conducting cutting-edge research in the fields of matter and materials, human health, and energy and environment.
-By performing basic and applied research, it works on sustainable solutions for major challenges facing society, economy and science.
+PreambleThe Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland, conducting cutting-edge research in the fields of matter and material, energy and the environment and human health.
+By performing basic and applied research, it works on sustainable solutions for major challenges facing society, science and economy.
 PSI recognises its responsibility to the environment in a comprehensive, sustainable manner.

 Guiding principlesPSI strives for a leading global role in its research and support of external users of its large research facilities.
 It provides its services across the board as resource-efficiently and environmentally friendly as possible and optimises the construction and operation of its facilities according to holistic aspects.
 Through its activities in energy and basic research, PSI makes direct and relevant contributions towards the development of environmentally friendly and energy-efficient technologies in a broad social context.